Encarta: Technology

 Before the emergence of the World Wide Web for information browsing, Microsoft recognized the importance of having an engine that supported a multimedia markup language, full text search, and extensibility using software objects.
 The hypertext display, hyperlinking and search software was created by a team of CD-ROM Division developers in the late 1980s who designed it as a generalized engine for uses as diverse as interactive help, document management systems and as ambitious as a multimedia encyclopedia.

 Encarta was able to use various Microsoft technologies because it was extensible with software components for displaying unique types of multimedia information.
 For example, a snap in map engine is adapted from its MapPoint software.
 The hypertext and search engine used by Encarta also powered Microsoft Bookshelf.

 Encarta used database technologies to generate much of its multimedia content.
 For example, Encarta generated each zoomable map from a global geographic information system database on demand.

 When a user used the copy and paste function of Microsoft Windows on Encarta on more than five words, Encarta automatically appended a copyright boilerplate message after the paste.

 User editing

 Early in 2005, Encarta's editor-in-chief at the time, Gary Alt, announced that the online Encarta started to allow users to suggest changes to existing articles.

+Chatbot

 Encartas content was accessible using a conversational interface on Windows Live Messenger via the MSN Bot "Encarta Instant Answers".
 The bot could answer many encyclopedia related questions directly in the IM window.
 It used short sentences from the Encarta website, and sometimes displays full articles in the Internet Explorer-based browser on the right.
 It also could complete simple mathematical and advanced algebra problems.
 This service was also available in German, Spanish, French and Japanese.